BadeaTayea/Multi-xPU-3D-Navier-Stokes-Solver/README.md

 julia> include("NavierStokes_3D_Viz.jl")
 ```
 For this step, make sure to follow the instructions under the "Visualization Setup" section.
-This will generate 3D frames and a corresponding animation for the evolution of velocity, vorticity, and pressure.
+This will generate 3D frames and an animation for the evolution of each of velocity, vorticity, and pressure in separate directories.

 ## Physical Problem